This shows grade level based on the word's complexity.

-- an abnormal fear of being in crowds, public places, or open areas, sometimes accompanied by anxiety attacks: in extreme cases, avoidance behaviors may render affected individuals homebound.
+an irrational or disproportionate fear of being in crowds, public places, or open areas, often accompanied by anxiety attacks: in extreme cases, avoidance behaviors may render affected individuals homebound.

 Click for a side-by-side comparison of meanings.
 Use the word comparison feature to learn the differences between similar and commonly confused words.

 QUIZ YOURSELF ON "IS" VS. "ARE"

 "Is" it time for a new quiz?
 "Are" you ready?
 Then prove your excellent skills on using "is" vs. "are."

 Anna has developed anxiety and agoraphobia due to trauma, the details of which unfurl later in the film but have nothing to do with viruses stalking her west Harlem neighborhood and the rest of the world.